-- D. Shean was supported by NASA NESSF fellowship award NNX12AN36H.
-I. Joughin was supported by NASA Cryosphere awards NNX15AD54G and NNX17AG54G and NSF OPP award 1643285.
+D. Shean was supported by NASA NESSF fellowship award NNX12AN36H.
+I. Joughin was supported by NASA Cryosphere 650 awards NNX15AD54G and NNX17AG54G and NSF OPP award 1643285.
 B. Smith was supported by NASA Cryosphere award NNX13AP96G.
 P. Dutrieux was supported by NSF OPP award 1643285 and the UW Applied Physics Laboratory.
 E. Berthier was supported by the French Space Agency through the TOSCA program.
-We acknowledge Claire Porter, Paul Morin, and others at the Polar Geospatial Center (NSF ANT-1043681) who managed tasking, ordering, and distribution of the L1B commercial stereo imagery under the NGA NextView license.
-We thank Oleg Alexandrov, Zack Moratto and Scott McMichael for additional development of the Ames Stereo Pipeline with support from the NASA Cryosphere program.
-We thank Stefan - Ligtenberg and Peter Kuipers Munneke for providing RACMO SMB products.
+We acknowledge Claire Porter, Paul Morin, and others at the Polar Geospatial Center (NSF ANT-1043681) who managed tasking, ordering, and distribution of the L1B commercial stereo imagery.
+We thank Oleg Alexandrov, Zack Moratto and Scott McMichael for continued development of 655 the Ames Stereo Pipeline with support from the NASA Cryosphere program.
+We thank Stefan Ligtenberg and Peter Kuipers Munneke for providing RACMO SMB and FDM products.
 Howard Conway and Nick Holschuh offered productive comments on an earlier version of this manuscript.
-Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research - 680 Center.
-The SPOT-5 DEMs and imagery were provided at no cost by the French Space Agency (CNES) through the SPIRIT International Polar Year project (Korona et al., 2009).
-We thank two anonymous reviewers for their thoughtful comments and suggestions, which improved this manuscript.
+Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.
+SPOT-5 DEMs and imagery were provided at no cost by the French Space Agency (CNES) through the SPIRIT International Polar Year project 660 (Korona et al., 2009).